elephantscale/es-training-new/deep-learning/generic/DL-activation-functions.md

 - Sigmoid function was the most popular activation function used at that time
     - Because sigmoid like functions are found in biological neurons.
 (What is good for Mother Nature must be good for us too!)

-- How ever, Sigmoid functions tend to 'saturate' at high values (towards the edges), that meand derivatives get close to zero.
+- How ever, Sigmoid functions tend to 'saturate' at high values (towards the edges), that meant derivatives get close to zero.
     - Leads to vanishing gradients problem

 * **Solution:**